+I am a Remote Sensing Research Scientist employed by [the University Corporation at] Cal State Monterey Bay.
+I work at NASA Ames Research Center (ARC) in the Biospheric Science Branch under the ARC-CREST agreement.
+I was previously a NASA Postdoctoral Program (NPP) fellow affiliated with the NASA Earth Exchange.
 I did a PhD in environmental engineering at Stanford University (graduated March 2023), where I was a member of the WE3 Lab.
 I was a Stanford Data Science Scholar in 2020-2021.
 I also have a MS in public policy and management from Carnegie Mellon and a BS in mathematics from Stanford.
 Between undergrad and grad school, I worked at SingleStore (fka MemSQL).

 Contact: doherty.conor@gmail.com